usc-sail/barista/README.md

     apt-get install build-essential git subversion cmake automake libtool apt-get install zlib1g-dev libatlas-dev libatlas-base-dev libboost-all-dev

-    # This PPA has a recent Graphviz package (>=2.30) for Ubuntu 12.04
+    # This PPA has a recent GraphViz package (>=2.30) for Ubuntu 12.04
     sudo add-apt-repository ppa:xba/graphviz
     apt-get update
-    # If you have problems installing GraphViz with apt-get, see the note below
+    # If you have problems installing GraphViz, see below
     apt-get install graphviz graphviz-dev

 Installing missing packages on Mac OS X using Homebrew:

     brew install cmake automake libtool boost graphviz

-We provide a rudimentary Makefile for installing Kaldi and libcppa under `barista/tools` directory (recommended).
-If you already have a recent version of Kaldi trunk installed at another location, you may skip installing Kaldi and provide this location to barista configure script using `--with-kaldi` option.
-Similarly, if you already have libcppa installed, you may provide the installation path to barista configure script using `--with-libcppa` option.
+We provide a Makefile for installing Kaldi, libcppa and GraphViz under `barista/tools` directory (recommended).
+If you already have a recent version of Kaldi trunk (revision >= 3755) installed at another location, you may skip installing Kaldi and provide this location to barista configure script using `--with-kaldi` option.
+Barista depends on the `kaldi-online` library and the portaudio installation provided by Kaldi.
+If you choose to use an existing Kaldi installation, make sure you have that library and portaudio installed.
+Similarly, if you already have a libcppa V0.8.1 installation that was compiled with g++ > 4.7, you may skip installing libcppa and provide this location to barista configure script using `--with-libcppa` option.
+If for some reason you cannot install GraphViz (>=2.30) to a standard location using the system package manager, you can install it under `barista/tools` directory using this Makefile.
+If you do so, don't forget to add `--with-graphviz=tools/graphviz` option when calling the barista configure script.

     cd barista
-    make -C tools -j 4 kaldi      # 4 jobs will be run in parallel make -C tools -j 4 libcppa
+    make -C tools -j 4 kaldi                # 4 jobs will be run in parallel make -C tools -j 4 libcppa CXX=g++-4.8  # g++ >= 4.7 required for libcppa make -C tools -j 4 graphviz             # if not already installed

-Note: If you cannot install GraphViz (>=2.30) with the system package manager you can use the Makefile in `barista/tools` directory.
-If you install GraphViz under `barista/tools`, don't forget to add `--with-graphviz=tools/graphviz` when calling the configure script.
+This Makefile uses checkmarks to avoid reinstalling things that were already successfully installed in case one of the later installation steps fails.
+If you want to rerun earlier steps, say for reinstalling with a different compiler, don't forget to call the relevant clean target first.
+For instance, for rebuilding Kaldi:

+    make -C tools kaldi/clean
-    make -C tools -j 4 graphviz
+    make -C tools -j 4 kaldi

 ## Installation